splaisan/qiime-tools/simplify_qiime-plots.md

 ## context

 By default Qiime2 produces boxplot labels covering the full taxonomy length (up to 7 levels in my case).
 These levels print ugly when data is submitted to the very neat **[Qiime2view](https://view.qiime2.org/)**

 A simple pileline is shown below to produce 2-level data and create a more readable plot from it at either genus or species level.

-The method can be devided as follows (thanks to the post by **[Nicholas_Bokulich](https://forum.qiime2.org/t/command-or-tool-to-shorten-the-very-long-labels-in-viewer-from-taxa-bar-plots-qzv/12023/3))**
+The method can be divided as follows (thanks to the post by **[Nicholas_Bokulich](https://forum.qiime2.org/t/command-or-tool-to-shorten-the-very-long-labels-in-viewer-from-taxa-bar-plots-qzv/12023/3))**

 ## method